FN Tactical Sport Rifle

 The FN Tactical Sport Rifle (TSR) is a bolt-action sniper rifle produced by FN Herstal.
-It is based on the FN SPR which is known for its reliability and accuracy.
+It is based on the FN SPR.
 The XP present in the model names signifies the rifles having extreme precision.

 Design details

+The Winchester Model 70 action was used as the basis for the TSR model line.

 The TSR uses the same forge receiver containing a flat bottomed profile and integral recoil lug that is used on the SPR.
-The rifle also features a free-floating barrel which is hammer forged for enhanced accuracy.
+The rifle also features a hammer forged, free-floating barrel.

 Variants

 The TSR XP USA (ultra short action) features a shorter action length.
 Unlike the standard XP, it is only offered in .223 Remington with a 20 in barrel.